redox-os/website/content/news/this-month-260331.md

 - (libc) Wildan Mubarok fixed a memory overflow bug in `fnmatch`
 - (libc) Wildan Mubarok fixed a regression in `AT_EMPTY_PATH`
 - (libc) Wildan Mubarok updated the tests to build with `glibc` for comparisons
-- (libc) Landon Propes fixed a bug that caused many false test errors due to `fgetws` always returning `NULL` in `EOF`, now it only return `NULL` in errors
+- (libc) Landon Propes fixed a bug in `fgetws` where it was returning `NULL` when first reaching `EOF`.
+Now it only returns `NULL` on error.
+This was causing many failures on tests that should have otherwise passed.
 - (libc) Mustafa Oz implemented integer overflow handling in the `select()` function
 - (libc) Benton60 improved and fixed hang in `recvfrom` by routing through the new `recvmsg` handler
 - (libc) auronandace migrated some header files to their `cbindgen` configuration
 - (libc) auronandace fixed a bug in `inet_pton` when there are too many leading zeros in an octet
 - (libc) auronandace fixed the `strncmp` checking in `getgrnam_r`
 - (libc) auronandace started a Rust-based math header
-- (libc) auronandace fixed a namespace pollution
+- (libc) auronandace fixed a namespace pollution problem
 - (libc) auronandace reduced code duplication
-- (libc) auronandace did many header and code cleanups
+- (libc) auronandace cleaned up lots of headers and code
 - (libc) auronandace enabled some Clippy lints
 - (libc) auronandace improved code readability